ssenmosip/mosip-temp-documentation/Auth/Auth-Adapter.md

 Tasks:

-* Stores auth token to be used throughout the cycle across implementations.
 * Sets headers to allow cross origin requests.
 * Sets header to allow and expose **"Authorization"** header.
-* Sets the authToken back to null.

 ## AuthProvider